interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 ## Codebase update script

+To do this manually instead:
+1. Remove old clone
+1. Clone
+1. Checkout

 For updating the most recent available versions of SmartCanvas to the virtual machine and selecting the version by setting `DEPLOYMENT_BRANCH`, you can run the following command (single command spanning multiple lines) for generating an